tomeeeS/ScrollPickerDemo/README.md

 * Selector line width.
 * Bold text.

+#### Easier usage
-#### You can set an arbitrary list of numbers, not only a positive range
+* You can set an arbitrary list of numbers, not only a positive range.
+No more conversion to strings and giving up of easy handling of int values from the picker is necessary.
+* No setMinValue and setMaxValue call is necessary.
+Just set your Collection of Ints or Strings and you're set.

 ### Stuff that NumberPicker can do but ScrollPicker can't
 * You can't have the list displayed in a loop (like as with wrapSelectorWheel in NumberPicker).